Domo Genesis: 2015–2017: Genesis and Red Corolla

-2018–present: Aren't U Glad You're U?, Facade Records and Intros, Outros & Interludes
+2018–2021: Aren't U Glad You're U? and Facade Records

 On January 19, 2018, Domo released the mixtape Aren't U Glad You're U? independently on SoundCloud.
 Executive produced by rapper/producer Evidence, the mixtape featured a sole guest appearance from rapper Phonte.
 That same day, the official music video for the song "Me vs. Me" was released on the official Odd Future YouTube channel.

 Later in the year, Domo released the EP Facade Records, which was executive produced by production duo Mike & Keys, with features from Buddy, IDK, King Chip (under his previous name Chip tha Ripper) and Cozz.
 This project would expand into a supergroup between Domo and Mike & Keys, releasing two EPs Just in Case and Just in Case 2 in 2020.

 In 2021, Domo appeared on Tyler, the Creator's sixth album Call Me If You Get Lost, on the song "MANIFESTO".

+2022–2023: Intros, Outros & Interludes and What You Don't Get!?

 On July 29, 2022, Domo released another Evidence-produced project titled Intros, Outros & Interludes.
 The mixtape featured guest appearances from Navy Blue, Remy Banks, Evidence and Boldy James.

 In 2023, several of Domo's previous mixtapes would be re-released on streaming services.
 Beginning on April 20, where he re-released No Idols, his 2012 collaboration mixtape with The Alchemist, to all streaming platforms.
 Similarly, only two months later, on June 30, he re-released his mixtape Red Corolla to all streaming platforms.
+On October 20th, 2023, Domo announced his next album with production by Graymatter titled What You Don't Get!? which released on October 27th, 2023.
+The album featured guest appearances from 3wayslim, Remy Banks, Fly Anakin and Nicole Bus.

+2024–present: World Gone Mad and Scram!

+On August 1, 2025, Domo released a five-song extended play produced by Graymatter titled World Gone Mad.
+Domo released another Graymatter-produced album titled Scram! on November 7 the same year.
+The album featured guest appearances from Evidence and 3wayslim.